The Complete Laser Cutting Materials List

 6. Coated Carbon Fiber

-If the carbon fiber is coated, then its coating can release various toxic gasses.
+If the carbon fiber is coated, then its coating can release various toxic gasses when laser cut.
 These fumes are very harmful and can lead to respiratory diseases.

 Laser Cutter Settings for Different Materials